run2bizdocs/docs-1/en/docs/faq.md

     - System Logo: Image presented when accessing the system;
     - Report Logo: Image presented in all jasper reports.

-    2.Upload (can be different images).
+    2. Upload (can be different images).

 	RULE: If you do not choose a new logo, the default logo will be CITSmart logo.
 For copyright purposes, this logo change is allowed only in the Enterprise version of the CITSmart ITSM.